Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 # Kurzick first-timer guide.

+A guide for players who just arrived at House zu Helzer (Journey to House zu Heltzer after Sunjiang District).

+There are many quests in the Echovald Forest.
+Some could be done simultaneously, reducing the need for backtracking.

 * Arrive at HzH
 * Get the "Melodic Gaki Flute" quest from Vasili Lutgardis
 * Get the "Ancient Forest" quest from Scholar Andrej